krisbolton/cyber-warfare-explained/glossary.md

 <p>The path of linked organisations, people, activities, information, and resources involved in supplying a product or service to a consumer (business or individual).</p>

 <h5>Switch</h5>
-<p>A network switch is a peice of hardware which connects multiple devices on a computer network.</p>
+<p>A network switch, often referred to simply as a <i>switch</i>, is a peice of hardware which connects multiple devices on a computer network.</p>

 <a href="#top" class="btn--small btn--rounded">Back to Top</a>